LottieAnning/LIFE4136_rotation3/README.md

 # LIFE4136 Rotation 3
 This is the github page for rotation 3 of LIFE4136, exploring ploidy patterns in European Arabidopsis lyrata.
 Specifically investigating trends which highlight if a sample population is an allopolyploid or autopolyploid.
 For further information visit the Marburger et al paper at: https://www.nature.com/articles/s41467-019-13159-5.

-The below code is to be ran in alternating R, python and C environments
+The below code is to be ran in alternating R, python and UNIX environments

 ## Dependencies:
+* R, version 4.3.3
-* Python
+* Python 2 and 3
+* UNIX
-* R
+* gatk
 * Conda
+* Splits tree
+* fastStructure
+* structure plot?

 ## Files required: